spyder-ide/spyder-docs/doc/panes/fileexplorer.rst

 #####

 The **Files** pane is a filesystem and directory browser built right into Spyder.
-You can view and filter files according to their type and extension, open them with the :doc:`editor` or an external tool, and perform many common operations.
+You can view and filter files according to their type and extension, open them with the :ref:`panes-editor` or an external tool, and perform many common operations.

 .. image:: /images/files/files-standard.png
    :alt: Spyder Files pane, showing a tree view of files and metadata